noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

 #### L2 Outbox

-The L2 outbox is quite different.
-It is a merkle tree that is populated with the messages moved by the state transitioner through the converted tree as seen in [Rollup Circuits](./../rollup-circuits/index.md).
+The L2 outbox is a merkle tree that is populated with the messages moved by the state transitioner through the converted tree as seen in [Rollup Circuits](./../rollup-circuits/index.md).
-As mentioned earlier, the messages are consumed on L2 by emitting a nullifier from the application circuit.
+The messages are consumed on L2 by emitting a nullifier from the application circuit (Aztec contract).

 This means that all validation is done by the application circuit.
 The application should:

 - Ensure that the message exists in the outbox (message tree)
 - Ensure that the message sender is the expected contract
-- Ensure that the message recipient is itself and that the version matches
+- Ensure that the message recipient is itself and that the version matches the expected version
 - Ensure that the user knows `secret` that hashes to the `secretHash` of the message
-- Compute a nullifier that includes the `secret` along with the msg hash and the index of the message in the tree
+- Compute a nullifier that includes the `secret` along with the message hash and the index of the message in the tree
   - The index is included to ensure that the nullifier is unique for each message

 ## Validity conditions

 While there are multiple contracts, they work in unison to ensure that the rollup is valid and that messages are correctly moved between the chains.
-In practice this means that the contracts are to ensure that the following constraints are met in order for the validating light node to accept a block.
+In practice this means that the contracts ensure that the following constraints are met in order for the validating light node to accept a block.

-Note that some conditions are marked as SHOULD, which is not strictly needed for security of the rollup, but the security of the individual applications or for UX.
-Also, some of the conditions are repetitions of what we saw earlier from the [state transitioner](#state-transitioner).
+Note that some conditions are marked as SHOULD, which is not strictly needed for security of the rollup, but need for the security of the individual applications or for UX.
+Some of the conditions are repetitions of what we saw earlier from the [state transitioner](#state-transitioner).

 - **Data Availability**: The block content MUST be available.
 To validate this, the `AvailabilityOracle` is used.
 - **Header Validation**: See the checks from the [state transitioner](#state-transitioner)
-- **Proof validation**: The proof MUST be valid when validated with the header and archive.
+- **Proof validation**: The proof MUST be validated with the header and archive.
 - **Inserting messages**: for messages that are inserted into the inboxes:
   - The `sender.actor` MUST be the caller
   - The `(sender|recipient).chainId` MUST be the chainId of the L1 where the state transitioner is deployed